microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// Return the package dependency id.
     String Id { get; }

-    /// Return true if the package dependencies would produce the same
-    /// package when resolved e.g. whether they share the same packageFamilyName,
-    /// minVersion, and packageDependencyProcessorArchitectures values.
-    static Boolean AreEquivalent(String packageDependencyId1, String packageDependencyId2);

-    /// Return true if this and other would produce the same
-    /// package when resolved e.g. whether they share the same packageFamilyName,
-    /// minVersion, and packageDependencyProcessorArchitectures values.
-    Boolean IsEquivalent(PackageDependency other);

     /// Define a package dependency for the current user.
 The criteria for a PackageDependency
     /// (package family name, minimum version, etc) may match multiple
     /// packages, but ensures Deployment won't remove a package if it's
     /// the only one satisfying the PackageDependency.
     ///
     /// @note A package matching a PackageDependency pin can still be removed
-    ///       as long as there's another that satisfies the PackageDependency.
+    ///       as long as there's another package that satisfies the PackageDependency.
     ///       For example, if Fwk-v1 is installed and a PackageDependency specifies
     ///       MinVersion=1 and then Fwk-v2 is installed, Deployment could remove
     ///       Fwk-v1 because Fwk-v2 will satisfy the PackageDependency.
 After Fwk-v1